Handbook Menu

 4.10 Anonymous Grading

-Please keep in mind that the Law School follows an anonymous grading system, which means that faculty members do not know which student submitted a particular exam.
+The Law School follows an anonymous grading system, which means that faculty members do not know which student submitted a particular exam.
 In the event that any problems arise while taking an exam, students cannot communicate directly with a professor through any means.
 Instead, students should contact the Proctor, the Office of the Registrar, or the Dean of Students.
 Improperly contacting a professor regarding an exam may result in disciplinary action.
-This policy also applies to the 1L memo and briefs for Legal Research and Writing, and any other class where the professor has indicated that the assignment will be graded anonymously.
+This policy also applies to classes where the professor has indicated that the assignment will be graded anonymously.

 Examples of issues include where a student: